Best Air Fryer of 2020

 Breville Smart Oven Air

-Air fryers are essentially smaller, more efficient super convection ovens.
-So in many cases a small and efficient toaster oven with a powerful super convection setting can be a better and more versatile alternative.
-To go that route, the best option is the Breville Smart Oven Air.
-It can air fry right alongside the best of the dedicated devices, and offers the functionality of a conventional oven and then some.
-No need to be intimidated by such a complex, feature-laden product, as its well-designed interface makes navigating its nearly endless list of settings surprisingly easy.
+Air fryers are essentially smaller, more efficient super convection ovens, so in many cases a small and efficient toaster oven with a powerful convection setting could be a better and more versatile alternative.
+If you want to go that route, the best option is the Breville Smart Oven Air.
+It can air fry just like the best of the dedicated devices and it offers the functionality of a conventional oven and then some.
+No need to be intimidated by such a complex, feature-laden product, as its well-designed interface makes navigating its nearly endless settings surprisingly easy.

 Read review: Breville Smart Oven Air

 For anyone interested in an air fryer and a pressure cooker without counter space to spare, the Ninja Foodi is a great solution.
 This device can both pressure cook and air fry, enabling things like a pressure-cooked chicken finished off with an air frying crisping cycle.
 It is quite effective at both cooking techniques.

 Combining two devices into one does create some issues.
 The large air frying lid is difficult to clean, and the larger cooking chamber can make it challenging to remove the air frying basket.
 Additionally, the Foodi is quite expensive.
 In fact, it generally sells for more than the combined price of a top tier pressure cooker and a top tier air fryer.
 So the Foodi is only a compelling choice if you're looking to save space or like the idea of being able to quickly switch between cooking functions for a single recipe.

 Read review: Ninja Foodi